jonasbraus/SechatDrive/README.md

 <h1>Please note that:</h1>
 - <code>''</code> are mendatory to use. <br/>
-- any CAPSLOCK text must be replaced with your own information!
+- any CAPSLOCK text must be replaced with your own information!<br/>
 - the install script will only work on linux distros supporting apt

 <h1>To install:</h1>